Wall Street Pummels SM Energy Company (SM) After Recent Earnings Report

 Raymond James gave a rating of “Outperform” to SM, setting the target price at $45 in the report published on October 26th of the previous year.

-During the last 5 trading sessions, SM rose by +6.34%, which changed the moving average for the period of 200-days by +129.44% in comparison to the 20-day moving average, which settled at $36.03.
-In addition, SM Energy Company saw 35.35% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SM fell by -7.37%, which changed the moving average for the period of 200-days by +85.73% in comparison to the 20-day moving average, which settled at $36.72.
+In addition, SM Energy Company saw 25.37% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SM starting from SULLIVAN WILLIAM D, who sale 55,000 shares at the price of $35.74 back on Nov 05.
-After this action, SULLIVAN WILLIAM D now owns 139,811 shares of SM Energy Company, valued at $1,965,700 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SM starting from Lutey Mary Ellen, who sale 9,533 shares at the price of $39.97 back on Mar 08.
+After this action, Lutey Mary Ellen now owns 35,158 shares of SM Energy Company, valued at $381,034 using the latest closing price.

-ROBESON ROSE M, the Director of SM Energy Company, sale 15,000 shares at $36.72 during a trade that took place back on Nov 02, which means that ROBESON ROSE M is holding 59,369 shares at $550,800 based on the most recent closing price.
+Lytle Patrick A, the VP – Chief Accounting Officer of SM Energy Company, sale 6,776 shares at $42.01 during a trade that took place back on Mar 08, which means that Lytle Patrick A is holding 8,390 shares at $284,660 based on the most recent closing price.

 Stock Fundamentals for SM